Mobile Application Security: The Ultimate Checklist

 How Mobile Applications are Penetrated by Cyber Threats

 Cyber threats can be mitigated if addressed correctly.
-That is why it is imperative to have a deep understanding of mobile app security and how hackers and other cyber attacks work to infiltrate your application.
-Here are some ways hackers can take advantage of when trying to hack into your mobile application.
+That is why it is imperative to deeply understand mobile app security and how hackers and other cyber attacks work to infiltrate your application.
+Here are some ways hackers can exploit when hacking your mobile app.

 A majority of mobile applications operate on client-server architecture.
-It is a computing model that allows multiple components to work in strictly defined roles to communicate.
-Here, the servers host, deliver, and manage various client resources and services.
-Application stores such as Google Play operate in a client-server architecture to deliver various mobile applications to users.
+It is a computing model that allows multiple components to communicate in strictly defined roles.
+Here, the servers host, deliver and manage various client resources and services.
+Application stores like the Google Play store operate in a client-server architecture to deliver various mobile applications to users.

 #2: Insecure Data Storage

 A factor of digitization includes the need to explore various storage spaces to expand the capabilities of products for their users.
-Today, both traditional storage and cloud-based storage are maximized.
+Today, traditional and cloud-based storage in local file systems are maximized.

-A cloud-based storage system is more efficient, convenient, and accessible to people who need access to specific data anytime.
-That said, cloud-based storage systems can have inefficient and flawed security methods, placing vital company data and consumer data at risk.
+A cloud-based storage system is more efficient, convenient, and accessible to people who need specific data at any time.
+That said, cloud-based storage systems can have inefficient and flawed security methods, placing vital company and consumer data at risk.

-Around 43% of organizations overlook mobile app security to achieve a quicker time-to-market for their products.
+Around 43% of organizations overlook mobile app security for quicker time-to-market for their products.
 Although bringing your product sooner to your market may be beneficial, it may be counterproductive if your application becomes untrustworthy to your target audience.

 Insecure data storage also affects local databases.
-These are usually used by the application local databases (SQLite) that are usually stored on the device itself after an installation.
-Data storage with low-quality security measures can place the data stored in an application's local database at risk, allowing attackers to obtain access or control the device through malware or spyware.
-Attackers can also obtain all of the available information stored by the application in the device.
+These are usually used by the application's local databases (SQLite) that are stored on the device after installation.
+Data storage with low-quality security measures can place the data stored in an application's local database at risk, allowing attackers to obtain access or control the device through mobile malware or spyware.
+Attackers can also obtain all of the available intellectual property stored by the application on the device.

 #3: Insufficient Transport Layer Protection (TLS)

-Insufficient Transport Layer Protection (TLS) is a security weakness caused by applications that lack measures that safeguard network traffic.
-While mobile app data is exchanged through a client-server architecture, the data is transferred through an end user’s carrier network or the internet.
+Insufficient Transport Layer Protection (TLS) is a security weakness caused by applications lacking measures to safeguard network traffic.
+While mobile app data is exchanged through a client-server architecture, the data is transferred through an end user’s carrier network or the Internet.

-Mobile applications that lack security can be vulnerable to threat agents that exploit and misuse the data while it traverses across the network.
-Here, hackers and other cyber threats can expose confidential information that is stored over WiFi or local network.
+Mobile apps that lack security can be vulnerable to threat agents that exploit and misuse the data while it traverses across the network.
+Here, hackers and other cyber threats can expose confidential information stored over WiFi or local network.

 How Mobile App Security Works

-Applications that lack firewalls and the necessary security measures to keep their applications safe tend to suffer from information and data breaches and leakage.
+Applications that lack firewalls and the necessary security measures to keep their IOS or Android apps safe tend to suffer from information, data breaches, and leakage.

 According to Verizon’s 2022 Data Breach Investigations Report, approximately 5,000 security incidents were confirmed data breaches among the 23,000+ analyzed security incidents in the US.
 Moreover, the year-after-year ransomware attacks increased by 13%.
 This is a large jump in comparison to the past five years combined.

-By implementing a robust security system in place, conducting regular penetration testing, and overall security checks across your mobile applications, you can avoid incurring the same issue to your business and save you from having unwanted charges over legal malpractice on data safety and security.
+By implementing a robust security system, conducting regular penetration testing, and overall security checks across your mobile applications, you can avoid incurring the same issue and save from having unwanted charges over legal malpractice on data safety and security.

 Infrastructure exposure could become an immense threat to your company as hackers and other external threats can use this information to manipulate and threaten data storage and server-level security.

-Fraudulent acts such as scamming or phishing is evident among applications that deal with financial or monetary transactions.
-Implementing well-rounded mobile application security can prevent hackers from hijacking your application and placing your user’s digital and financial properties at risk.
+Fraudulent mobile app security test acts such as scamming or phishing are evident among applications that deal with financial or monetary transactions.
+Implementing well-rounded, secure mobile apps can identify vulnerabilities and prevent hackers from hijacking your application and placing your user’s digital and financial properties at risk.

-It is essential to ensure that your company is fully compliant with relevant data laws, guidelines, and regulations.
-With proper mobile security in place, you can ensure that data protection standards are met.
+Ensuring your company fully complies with relevant data laws, guidelines, and regulations is essential.
+With proper mobile security, you can ensure data protection standards are met.

 The Different Types of Mobile Security